Prime Minister of Armenia: Restoration

 When Armenia regained its independence in 1991, the office of prime minister was reintroduced.
 Under the new 2015 constitution, the prime minister is the most powerful and influential person in Armenian politics.
 The prime minister is appointed by the president of Armenia upon the vote of the National Assembly.
 The prime minister can be removed by a vote of no confidence in Parliament.
 In the constitutional referendum held in 2015, citizens voted in favor of transferring Armenia into a parliamentary republic.

-Prime Minister's Office

-The Prime Minister's Staff has the task of ensuring the enforcement of the powers vested in the Prime Minister and the Deputy Prime Ministers, as well as making preparations for Cabinet meetings:
+Selection